Last Updated on October 13, 2021 by Lea Melo

 Not everybody needs to speak Portuguese

 Although recommended, you are not required to learn Portuguese to live in Portugal.
-Especially among immigrant communities, it is common for foreigners not to speak the local language and yet go on living their lives.
+Especially among immigrant communities, it is common for foreigners not to speak the local language and yet continue living their lives.

 Cities like Albufeira or Lagoa in the Algarve, with a large resident population from the UK, have businesses with English-only signs and employers, English breakfasts served at all cafés and cultural events, and local newspapers made by and for the English community.
 It’s like having a little England in the middle of southern Portugal.